-Sometimes abbreviated as DL, D/L, or DLing, download is a term used to describe copying data from one computer to another, either over a network or modem.
+Sometimes abbreviated as DL, D/L, or DLing, download describes copying data from one computer to another, either over a network or modem.
 For example, each time you visit a web page on the Internet, you download the information on the page, including any pictures, to your computer.
 The term download is often associated with pictures, songs, videos, and programs.

-When you download a file or program, you'll see a down arrow with an underscore that indicates that the download has initiated.
-You can also view and manage the downloads in most browsers by using the Ctrl+J shortcut key.
+When you download a file or program, there is a down arrow with an underscore indicating the download has initiated.
+You can also view and manage the downloads in most browsers using the Ctrl+J shortcut key.

 Copying vs. downloading

 Many new computer users inappropriately refer to copying files on their computer as downloading.
 When copying a file from your computer to another drive or folder on the same computer, you're copying that file and not downloading the file.
 If you're copying a file from a different computer to your computer, you're downloading the file.

 Downloading a hard copy

-Nothing needs to be downloaded when you want to create a hard copy (print out) of a document, web page, recipe, etc. The program you're using to view what you want to print is capable of printing without doing a download.
+Nothing needs to be downloaded when you want to create a hard copy (print out) of a document, web page, recipe, etc. The program you're using to view what you want to print can print without doing a download.

 Examples sites from which you may download